How much is homeowners insurance on a million-dollar home?

 FAQ: Homeowners insurance on a million-dollar home

-Can I insure my $1M home for less than the replacement cost?
+What happens if I insure my million-dollar home for less than the replacement cost?

 Is replacement cost coverage mandatory for a $1 million home?